tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 ![](/images/2023/storytime/right-opt.jpg)
 {: refdef}

 Story generation with TinyStories was super fun, I have read hundreds of them myself and while I don't prompt for the website, I did experiment for a bit with sending through the first line of text and having TinyStories try to work with it.
-It was interesting to see how it dealt with difficult concepts or words that it didn't have in it's vocabulary.
+It was interesting to see how it dealt with difficult concepts or words that it didn't have in its vocabulary.

-Text to speech was blisfull, Piper worked like a dream and I even stuck with the default voice, which has quite an interesting accent, I am hoping people will feel relaxed listening to a minute long story which sometimes gets really close to hitting the mark.
+Text to speech was blissful, Piper worked like a dream and I even stuck with the default voice, which has quite an interesting accent, I am hoping people will feel relaxed listening to a minute long story which sometimes gets really close to hitting the mark.

 The GitHub pages took a bit of fiddling to automate, but overall went really easily and I was glad for having a website up and running really quickly.